Start your search for excellence

 Prepare by thoroughly reading the website, following their social media feeds, searching Google for any interesting or relevant results, searching GlassDoor for reviews, and reviewing the LinkedIn profiles of anyone participating in the interview.
 Take notes to assist you in developing questions that demonstrate a genuine interest in the company and what they do.

-Another area to research which again is a very popular question within in an interview is based upon the role your applying for.
+Another area to research which again is a very popular question within an interview is based on the role you're applying for.
 In every job you apply for you should read through the job specification to help understand the requirements of the role and the desired skills your potential employer is seeking.
-An in depth understanding of this will allow you to highlight and prepare your applicability for the role, therefore enhancing your likelihood of being successful within the process.
+An in-depth understanding of this will allow you to highlight and prepare your applicability for the role, therefore enhancing your likelihood of being successful in the process.

 2. Closely study the job description